kumahq/kuma/docs/cmd/kumactl/HELP.md

       --config-file string   path to the configuration file to use -h, --help                 help for kumactl
-      --log-level string     log level: one of off|info|debug (default "off") --mesh string          mesh to use
+      --log-level string     log level: one of off|info|debug (default "off") --mesh string          mesh to use (default "default")

 Use "kumactl [command] --help" for more information about a command.
 ```